machine mastery

 4. Poor Puck Prep / Channeling

-• Use WDT (Weiss Distribution Technique) with thin needles
+• WDT (Weiss Distribution Technique) with thin needles before every shot

 5. Very Fresh Beans (Under 3 Days)

-• Let beans rest 5-7 days post-roast for best results
+• Let beans rest at least 5-7 days after roasting

 Step-by-Step Troubleshooting